100-UtpalTripathi/Tutorial-App/README.md

    - **View Profile**
      - Users can view and edit their profile information.

+### Business Logic

+- **Course Progress Tracking**
+  - Track user progress on courses as registered, started, or completed.
+- **Discounts**
+  - Provide a 10% discount on the next course purchase if a user completes 3 courses.

 ## Non-functional Requirements

 9. **Security and Data Privacy**